Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Separation of variables for a Drach-Holt type system

 It is integrable in the manifold $M=T^*(E^2 \setminus \{y=0\})$, with a third-order integral

 When $k_1\rightarrow 0$, the Hamiltonian $H_1$ converts into the (generalized) Post-Winternitz (gPW) superintegrable potential \cite{PW2011}.
-A crucial aspect is that $H_1$ has been considered in the literature to be an example of \textit{nonseparable system}, since, not being of St\"ackel type, it is not separable by means of an extended--point transformation.
+A crucial aspect is that $H_1$ in the literature has been regarded as an example of \textit{nonseparable system}.
+Indeed, it is not of St\"ackel type; thus is not separable by means of an extended--point transformation.
 A natural question is whether there is a full canonical transformation (in general difficult to find) redeeming its separability.
-Our theory of integrability \textit{\`a la Haantjes} enables us to solve this problem, since it provides us with a set of DH separation coordinates, according to Theorem \ref{th:SoVgLc}.
+Our theory of integrability \textit{\`a la Haantjes} enables us to solve this problem, since it provides us with a set of DH separation coordinates, according to Theorem \ref{th:SoVgLc}. \begin{remark} The set of conditions we obtain provides us with an \textit{overdetermined} system of equations.
+In general, solving an overdetermined system is computationally affordable; however, an interesting open question, theoretically relevant, is to find a minimal set of \textit{independent} conditions ensuring separability. \end{remark}